Doubting: The Pathway to Wisdom

 We Want Surety

 Our minds naturally flow towards conservation of energy.
 We budget resources.
-Mental activity requires work, wearing the mind.
+Mental activity requires work, wearying the mind.
 Thinking saps precious resources; we budget by utilizing firm beliefs to relieve the pressure of grappling with the constant collision with complex alternatives.
 Many entice us, preying on our natural tendencies of simple-mindedness, delivering limiting doctrine and condemning skeptical examination.
 Believe or be dammed.

 "When we become mindful of doubt as a thought process, when we simply acknowledge it, ‘‘doubting, doubting,’’ and when we do not become involved in its content, a marvelous transformation occurs: doubt itself becomes the source of understanding."